Communities

 Other manipulations of the original example

-Peter Taylor‭ wrote almost 2 years ago · edited almost 2 years ago
+Peter Taylor‭ wrote about 2 years ago · edited about 2 years ago

 Rather than mapping the whole original example, maybe you can split it: at least one of the ranges $[0, 1]$ and $[1, \infty)$ must preserve the property, and if it's the latter then it's at least worth considering that it still preserves the property under the mapping $x \to \frac1x$.